mj-ml/llm-shop-assistant/README.md

 ## User interface

-Streamlit - click below to chat with the assistant.
+Streamlit - click below to chat with the assistant:

 http://localhost:8501/